 Accounting rate of return (ARR) is the percentage calculation of the periodic profit/return that a project is expected to earn on its initial investment.

 ARR = (*Average annual profit from the project/Initial investment cost of the project) × 100

-*Average annual profit is calculated by subtracting all the expenses incurred that are related to the project from the income generated from the project for a year.
+*Average annual profit is calculated by subtracting all the expenses incurred that are related to the project from the income generated by the project for a year.

 As per the above calculation, Project B has a better ARR of 11.40% vis-à-vis 11.00% of Project A.